 Hahn Loeser attorneys defend businesses sued or threatened to be sued for alleged violations of Proposition 65, also known as California’s Safe Drinking Water and Toxic Enforcement Act.
 Our attorneys also assist businesses in complying with Proposition 65 so they can avoid such lawsuits.

 If exposure to a listed chemical arises, businesses must reformulate their product or provide a “clear and reasonable” warning before exposing anyone to the listed chemical.
-The wording and transmission method of the warning will vary depending on the product and sales method and companies with questions about the language and transmission of the warning should contact experienced counsel about Prop 65 label requirements.
+The wording and transmission method of the warning will vary depending on the product and sales method.
+Companies with questions about the language and transmission of the warning should contact experienced counsel about Prop 65 label requirements.

 Penalties for violation can be up to $2,500 per violation along with attorneys’ fees.
 The California Attorney General’s Office, district attorneys, or certain city attorneys may enforce Proposition 65.
 If none of these governmental entities take action, private individuals may enforce Proposition 65.
 These private individuals send a 60-Day Notice informing the business of the alleged violation and that a lawsuit will be filed within 60 days if the violation is not otherwise addressed.
 Businesses that receive this notice should contact an experienced attorney.